ucatie/CarND-Capstone/README.md

 	As we are using two different models (SVM and FCN) for simulator and real world respectively so process is different for simulator and real world.

 	- **For Simulator:**
-		- Three binary images are created with each containing pixels that have value that lies in range of red, green and yellow color and rest of the pixels are zerod out.
+		- Three binary images are created with each containing pixels that have value that lies in range of red, green and yellow color and rest of the pixels are zeroed out.
 		- After that, from these three binary images (red, green, yellow), binary image with maximum on pixels is selected.
 		- Then sliding window technique is used to make up multiple windows to scan through region of interest in selected binary image.
 Windows with maximum on pixels are selected and a mean window of the selected windows is returned as region containing the traffic light.